Payday lending is legal in Kentucky.

 - Finance charge on $100 loan given for a period of two weeks cannot exceed $15.

-“A licensee shall not charge a service fee in excess of $15 per $100 on the face amount of the deferred deposit check.
-A licensee shall prorate any fee, based upon the maximum fee of $15.”
-(Stat.
+Licensed lenders are not permitted to charge fees for service greater than $15 per $100 on the value of the deposit check.
+Any fee must be prorated based on a maximum fee of $15 (Stat.
 Ann.
 286.9-010 et seq.)

 - Loans are allowed to be given for not more than 60 days.

 - Rollovers are not allowed in the state and therefore all the loans are required to be repaid in time.

 - There is no cooling-off period between loans – borrowers are eligible for new loans as long as the previous ones are repaid.

 From July 2020, lenders are not required to check a borrower’s ability to repay a loan.